eclipse-hono/hono/site/documentation/content/api/Metrics.md

 ### Service Metrics

-Hono's service components do not report any metrics at the moment.
+Hono's service components do not report own metrics at the moment.
+The Command Router service component reports the *hono.commands.received* and *hono.commands.payload* metrics for command messages that could not be forwarded to a protocol adapter.